oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 0x0F800000 - 0x0E000000 = 0x1800000

-We know we need a malicious dtb size in the dtb header that is at least 0x1800000 to hit 0x0F800000.
+We know we need a malicious totalsize in the dtb header that is at least 0x1800000 to hit 0x0F800000.
 All that's required from the kernel image is that we have our valid zImage header and appended dtb.
 Since we need a valid dtb header at the address I want dtb to point to, I can replace the ramdisk with a malicious dtb header that includes our required memcpy size.
 This means though that I will need to have my payload at ramdisk_addr + 0x1800000.
 The default address Samsung uses for ramdisk is 0x02000000, which works fine for this scenario.

 0x02000000 + 0x1800000 = 0x3800000